 To access this area, the traditional wisdom remains the same: insert your fingers about 2 inches into your vagina and angle them toward the front of your body.
 Gently explore this area until you feel a difference in texture on the surface of the vaginal wall.
-This is unique to each person in location, size and ability to become aroused, so if you can’t find it right away, it doesn’t mean you don’t have one.
+The G-spot is unique to each person in location, size, and ability to become aroused, so if you can’t find it right away, it doesn’t mean you don’t have one.

 Can I Really Have A G-Spot Orgasm?